Botanical Name: Freesia hybrids

 Funnel-shaped freesia flowers are sweetly-scented and available in single- and double-flowered varieties.
 Hybrids offer a big range of gorgeous colors -- lavender, pink, orange, red, yellow, white and bicolors.
 Surrounding the flower stems are long, strap-like leaves.

-Freesia bulbs are actually corms, and are easy to force into bloom.
+Freesia bulbs are actually corms, and are easy to grow indoors.
 They are warm-natured, meaning corms don't need a cold treatment to bloom; the corms are ready to plant.
 Choose corms that are firm -- not soft or mushy.
 Don't buy any that are sprouting.
 After waiting for months for freesia flower to bloom, you don't want to be disappointed.

 Origin: South Africa

-Light: Bright light.
+Light: Bright, indirect sunlight.
 Some cool, direct morning sunlight is fine.

 Water: Keep the soil lightly moist.
 Don't overwater because it will cause the corms to rot.